samuraraujo/SERIMI-RDF-Interlinking/README.md

 ## Installation

 You can download the source code of SERIMI using the Git command below.
-For that you need to install the Git in your computer.
+For that, you need to install the Git version control in your computer.

 	git checkout git://github.com/samuraraujo/SERIMI-RDF-Interlinking.git

-You can also download it by clicking in the button DOWNLOADS on the top of this page.
+You can also download SERIMI by clicking in the button DOWNLOADS on the top of this page.

 ## Testing the installation